Access to assistive technology is a real source of inequality for disabled persons in the world

 THIBAULT - R&D Explorer

-Thibault is an experienced mechatronics engineer who spent 4 years at the Aldebaran’s Advanced Mecatronic Lab.
-At Orthopus, he leads the development of solutions by combining industry techniques with Maker culture and 3D printing.
+Thibault is an experienced mechatronics engineer who spent 4 years at the Advanced Mecatronic Lab in Aldebaran Robotics.
+At ORTHOPUS, he leads the development of prosthetic solutions by combining techniques from industry with Maker culture and 3D printing.

 FLORIAN - R&D Explorer

-To support the development of Open Source prostheses, Bionico (aka Nicolas Huchet) is in charge of the development of the My Human Kit association.
-At Orthopus, he is a myoprothesis tester and the ambassador of the partnership between the two structures.
+To support the development of medical prostheses in Open Source, Bionico (aka Nicolas Huchet), is the development manager for the My Human Kit association and, the ambassador of our partnership and myoprothesis tester.